-Assistant Professor, Math & Computer Science
+Assistant Professor, Computer and Mathematical Sciences

 Jason Perry earned his PhD from Rutgers University and started at Lewis in August 2015.
 His dissertation topic is protocols for secure computation.
 His published work includes a systematization of knowledge for secure multi-party computation protocols; efficient protocols for secure policy compliance checking in databases; and analyses of the vulnerabilities of searchable encryption techniques that are currently in use in cloud security products.
 Jason has also done work in statistical and logic-based natural language processing.

 He has taught courses in programming languages, business applications, and high school mathematics, has contributed to research in cyber-security education, and mentored undergraduate research projects.